maybebyte/anthesis/self-host-guide.md

 [OpenBSD](https://www.openbsd.org/) gets my vote.
-Most everything you need will be in the base system and it takes the pain out of administration (speaking as someone who has experience with various flavors of Linux and OpenBSD).
+Most everything you need will be in the base system and it takes the pain out of administration (speaking as someone who also has experience with various flavors of Linux).
 Once you explore the wonder that is [`httpd(8)`](https://man.openbsd.org/httpd) in tandem with [`acme-client(1)`](https://man.openbsd.org/acme-client), you'll wonder why you wanted to host your web server on anything else.